-Figure 6.33: ACIS PSMC temperature as a function of spacecraft pitch angle 6-CCD observations are indicated by small (red) stars, and 5-CCD observations are indicated by larger (blue) circles.
+Figure 6.33: ACIS PSMC temperature as a function of spacecraft pitch angle.
+6 CCD observations are indicated by red stars, 5 CCD observations by blue circles and 4 CCD observations are indicated by yellow triangles.

-Figure 6.34: DPA temperature as a function of pitch angle for 5 and 6 CCD configurations.
-This figure shows the variation of DPA temperature with pitch angle.
-6-CCD observations are indicated by small (red) stars, and 5-CCD observations are indicated by larger (blue) circles.
+Figure 6.34: DPA temperature as a function of spacecraft pitch angle.
+6 CCD observations are indicated by red stars, 5 CCD observations by blue circles and 4 CCD observations are indicated by yellow triangles.

-Figure 6.35: DEA temperature versus pitch angle for 5 and 6 CCD observations.
-This figure shows the variation of DEA temperature with pitch angle.
-6-CCD observations are indicated by small (red) stars, and 5-CCD observations are indicated by larger (blue) circles.
+Figure 6.35: DEA temperature as a function of spacecraft pitch angle.
+6 CCD observations are indicated by red stars, 5 CCD observations by blue circles and 4 CCD observations are indicated by yellow triangles.